Pilita Corrales: In the Philippines

 Corrales returned to Manila in 1963 to pursue a career in the Philippine music industry.
 That same year, she recorded her hit "A Million Thanks to You".
 Her Philippine career began when she hosted a radio program La Taverna over DZPI where she sang Spanish songs and played the guitar.
 She performed regularly in stage shows at the Manila Grand Opera House.
 In 1966, she opened for The Beatles during their concert at Manila's Rizal Memorial Stadium.
 By 1967, she was hosting the TV program An Evening With Pilita on Channel 3.'

 Corrales appeared in movies, most of them musicals.
 Her film debut was a lead role in the 1967 film Miss Wawaw and was followed by 11 films for the next two years.

 In 1972, Corrales' career exploded with the release of her album Philippine Love Songs, a compilation of pop covers of traditional songs, through Vicor Music.
 The album became a best seller.
 Among the songs on the album was "Kapantay ay Langit", George Canseco's Filipino translation of "You're All I Love".
 That year, she also performed at the inaugural Tokyo Music Festival, where she won the Best Performer award.
 At the 2nd edition of the festival in 1973, she won the award for Best Singer.

 Aquarius Records Philippines produced a compilation of Pilita's Spanish songs on CDs like Noche de Ronda and Vaya Con Dios.
 Her signature song A Million Thanks to You by Alice Doria-Gamilla was translated into seven languages.
 She eventually recorded songs composed by Filipino composers like Danny Holmsen, George Canseco, Willy Cruz, Ryan Cayabyab and several others.

 Corrales frequently performed for Seeing Stars with Joe Quirino on IBC-Channel 13 after the martial law years (1972–1981), where she demonstrated her range as a performer of Spanish, English, Cebuano and Tagalog music.

 Through the personal invitation of Sammy Davis Jr., Corrales became the first Filipino to sing at Caesars Palace in the late 1970s, during which she sang Spanish, English, Cebuano, and Tagalog songs, all conducted and arranged by Ryan Cayabyab.

 By 2006, she operated a restaurant bar in Greenhills named Pilita's.

-In 2006, Corrales was selected by Associated Broadcasting Company (ABC Channel 5, now TV5, formerly The 5 Network) and FremantleMedia to be one of the celebrity judges for the first-ever nationwide search for the Philippine Idol together with Ryan Cayabyab and rapper Francis Magalona.
+In 2006, Corrales was selected by Associated Broadcasting Company (now TV5 Network) and FremantleMedia to be one of the celebrity judges for the first-ever nationwide search for the Philippine Idol together with Ryan Cayabyab and rapper Francis Magalona.
 She was a judge in the first Asian Idol held in Indonesia, representing Philippine Idol.